 Agenda item 13: Development Assumptions

-SE assured the Board that, when these assumptions are presented to the Developments Board, steps will be taken to ensure greater transparency.
-A formal action plan will also be implemented to ensure these assumptions are consistently applied going forward as recent checks revealed inconsistencies in when updated assumptions were applied.
+SE presented a suite of revised development assumptions and also advised the Board of an issue that had been identified over the period of review in relation to the past assumptions being inconsistently applied.
+SE advised that a full review of all approvals over this period has taken place, and no previous approvals would have failed to meet the relevant hurdle rate.
+SE subsequently assured the Board that, when these assumptions are presented to the Developments Board in future, steps will be taken to ensure greater transparency.
+A formal action plan will also be implemented to ensure these assumptions are consistently applied going forward.

 GO, as Chair of Developments Board provided assurance to the Board that the Developments Board had discussed this matter prior to it being brought to the Homes Board.

 JW queried whether the other assumptions were aligned with the business plan.
-SE confirmed that rents are set according to the valuations for each scheme under affordable rent.
+AH confirmed that rents are set according to the valuations for each scheme.

 JW also inquired about the staircasing assumption being used.
 SH noted that this would be provided after the meeting, but believed it to be 25%, subject to verification.